 Significant amounts of teaching are carried out in small groups (typically 10-15 students).
 These provide the opportunity for students to engage with academic staff who have specialist knowledge of the topic, to ask questions of them and to assess their own progress and understanding with the support of peers.
 You should also expect to make presentations and other contributions to these groups.

 - Supervised projects

-In final year, all students take a double module which provides the opportunity to specialise in a chosen area such as film production and work collaboratively on a film project, to be screened publicly at the end of the semester.
-You will receive support from a supervisor who will guide you and provide feedback.
+Throughout the course, students undertake practical filmmaking group and individual projects.
+In their final year, all students take a double weighted practice module which provides the opportunity to specialise in a chosen area of moving image production and work collaboratively on a project, to be screened at the end of the semester.
+You will receive support from a supervisor who will guide you and provide feedback

 - Others are assessed through a combination of coursework and end of semester examinations.